allthroughthenight/allthroughthenight.github.io/_drafts/2021-01-10-what-i-ve-learned-in-2020.md

 [Things I Believe About Software Engineering](https://blog.wesleyac.com/posts/engineering-beliefs) *(excerpts)*:
 * Being aligned with teammates on what you're building is more important than building the right thing
-* Thinking about things is a massively valuable and underutilized skill.
-Most people are trained to not apply this skill
 * How kind your teammates are has a larger impact on your effectiveness than the programming language you use
 * The amount of sleep that you get has a larger impact on your effectiveness than the programming language you use